ZiningZhu/Leetcode/README.md

  - 278 Remember how to implement Binary search
  - 33 Binary search: Two pointers pointing to the {pos 0 and pos length}, then while (j>i+1); ans is in mid=i.
 There can be other ways to do so: {pos 0 and pos length-1}, then while (j>i); ans is in i==j==mid==ans.
 See revised solution.
  - 37 Backtracking search to solve Sudoku
+ - 638 Applying coupon to products.

 - Dynamic Programming
  - 583 Longest Common Subsequence (and comparison with Longest Common Substring)
  - 634 Array Dearrangement
+ - 639 Decode ways 2.
+Figure out how to DP and write codes concisely.

 - Computational Geometry
  - 587 Convex hull (implemented is Grahm's scan in Python)